Clinical Quality & Safety

 SJMC has a program in place to detect and prevent infections that are common within the hospital.
 Visitors to SJMC are encouraged through appropriate signage to use antiseptic hand rub located throughout our hospitals.

 Inpatient falls icon Inpatient falls (Lower score is better).
-0.041% 0.33%

-SJMC use a number of strategies to prevent falls and these include ensuring that call bells and personal items are within the patient’s reach and patients are assisted to the toilet at regular intervals.
-In addition, we have implemented patient alarms to minimize the risk of adult patients falling while admitted.
+SJMC use a number of strategies to prevent falls and these include ensuring that call bells and personal items are within the patient's reach and patients are assisted to the toilet at regular intervals.
+In addition, we have implemented patient alarms to minimise the risk of adult patients falling while admitted.

 When patients are diagnosed with heart failure, several new medicines may be prescribed e.g. Angiotensin-converting enzyme (ACE) inhibitor (ACEI) and Beta Blockers.
 These medicines are proven to help you live longer, stay out of hospital and feel better.